 If you haven’t started building your product or service yet, you’re in the right place!
-These principles are like a checklist you need to follow to ensure that you’re doing things right.
+These principles are a checklist you can follow to ensure that you’re doing things right.

 Use the checklist below to see how you’re working to each principle.